woojoo666/arcana-notes/notes9.md

 * or maybe we should make it illegal to mix spaces and commas
 * eg `foo: combine(10 20 30, x: "hello", y: "world")`
-* or maybe we should make it so you can only have one space-delimited
+* or maybe we should make it so you can only have one spaced list

 * or maybe we should just use brackets `[]` for lists
 * this would free up braces `()` for grouping
 * however, it would prevent one from mixing list items and properties

-* or maybe if you want to use binary ops in space-delimited lists, you can't use spaces
+* or maybe if you want to use binary ops in spaced lists, you can't use spaces
 * eg

 		(1*2 3+4 -5)